 Anambra, Cross-Rivers (non-riverine areas), Ebonyi, Enugu and Imo states: Reconsider your need to travel to Anambra, Cross-Rivers (non-riverine areas), Ebonyi, Enugu and Imo states due to an increase in attacks by militants, including kidnappings.

-Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna and Yobe states: We strongly advise you not to travel to the states of Bauchi, Borno, Gombe, Kano, Kaduna, Yobe and Adamawa where Boko Haram remains active.
+Adamawa, Bauchi, Borno, Gombe, Kano, Kaduna and Yobe states: Do not travel to the states of Bauchi, Borno, Gombe, Kano, Kaduna, Yobe and Adamawa where Boko Haram remains active.
 Attacks by Boko Haram aimed at spreading terror and taking territorial control of large parts of north-eastern Nigeria have resulted in tens of thousands of deaths, over a thousand kidnappings and the displacement of over two-and-a-half million people in recent years.
 Affected areas have been pillaged, buildings burnt and crops destroyed.
-Two foreign nationals were kidnapped in Kaduna state in late February 2017.
 Military operations continue in parts of Adamawa, Borno and Yobe, where areas remain under Boko Haram control.

 Recent attacks on public areas have largely been in retaliation to military advances.

-The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.
+The ability of the Australian Government to provide consular services in these areas may be severely limited.

 Terrorism is a threat throughout the world.
 See our

 There is a high threat of kidnapping across the country.
 While kidnappings largely target local people, a number of kidnappings involving Westerners, including Australians, have occurred across Nigeria, especially in those areas where we advise Australians not to travel.
 Westerners have also been kidnapped in other parts of Nigeria, including Abuja and Lagos.